Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fft.rst

 To see details on the template parameters for the FFT, see :ref:`API_REFERENCE`.

-For guidance on configuration with some example scenarios, see :ref:`Configuration Notes`
+For guidance on configuration with some example scenarios, see :ref:`FFT_CONFIGURATION_NOTES`

 See also :ref:`PARAMETER_LEGALITY_NOTES` regarding legality checking of parameters.

+Note that window interfaces are now referred to as iobuffers.
+IObuffers are conceptually the same as windows.
+Graph connections between windows and iobuffers are supported.
+More details on iobuffers can be found in UG1076 and UG1079.
+For backwards compatibility, template parameters which refer to windows, eg. ``TP_WINDOW_VSIZE``, remain unchanged.

 ~~~~~~~~~~~~~~~~
 Access functions